usefulio/forms/README.md

 Instance Api
 --------------

-Each template instance which has been extended by the `Forms` library should provide a single `form` property from which the form helpers are available:
+Each template instance which has been extended by the `Forms` library provides a single `form` property from which the form helpers are available:

 * `tmpl.form` - an object, also the `this` context when form helpers are called
 * `tmpl.form.doc([fieldName, [fieldValue]])` a method which gets or sets the document or one of it's properties